gu-fan/clickable.vim/README.rst

     Whilst ``Shift`` means split,
     And ``Control`` means create nonexists without confirm.

+**And More Clickable Things**

 You can add 'rykka/clickable-things' to your bundle to include more clickable things.

+like bundle or other things. see clickable-things_

+Also you can define your own clickable things easily.

 Install